 - 1. Development must conserve and/or enhance Dartmoor's biodiversity and geodiversity, and result in no net loss. - 2.
-Development proposals, either alone or in combination with other development, having adverse impacts on - a) internationally, nationally or locally designated biodiversity and geodiversity sites; and/or - b) Dartmoor's priority habitats and species identified in Table 2.1 will only be permitted in exceptional circumstances. - 3.
-For the exceptional circumstances test to be met, applicants must demonstrate that: - a) there is no less harmful option available with regard to, in order of preference: - i) avoiding adverse impacts altogether, - ii) minimising adverse impacts and mitigating any unavoidable impacts on-site, or - iii) where adequate on-site mitigation measures are not possible, provide off-site compensatory measures which represent a net gain over the existing; and - b) for internationally protected sites or species (e.g. SACs) and other sites affecting their wider natural network, including candidate SACs, the development must be of overriding public and environmental interest; or - c) for nationally protected sites (e.g. SSSIs) or species, the development must result in benefits which clearly and significantly outweigh its adverse impact on the site or its wider natural network; or - d) for locally protected wildlife sites (e.g. CWSs), Regionally Important Geological Sites (RIGS) and the Dartmoor priority habitats and species listed in Table 2.1 the development must result in benefits which significantly outweigh its adverse impact on the site; or - e) for Dartmoor priority habitats listed in Table 2.1 which are of non-functional size, development must not have a significant adverse impact on the integrity of the local natural network.
+Development proposals having adverse impacts on - a. internationally, nationally or locally designated biodiversity and geodiversity sites; and/or - b.
+Dartmoor's priority habitats and species identified in Table 2.1

+- 3. For the exceptional circumstances test to be met, applicants must demonstrate that: - a. there is no less harmful option available with regard to, in order of preference: - i. avoiding adverse impacts altogether, - ii. minimising adverse impacts and mitigating any unavoidable impacts onsite, or - iii. where adequate on-site mitigation measures are not possible, provide offsite compensatory measures which represent a net gain over the existing; and - b. for internationally protected sites or species (e.g. SACs) and other sites affecting their wider natural network, including candidate SACs, the development must be of overriding public and environmental interest; or - c. for nationally protected sites (e.g. SSSIs) or species the development must result in benefits which clearly and significantly outweigh its adverse impact on the site or its wider natural network; or - d. for locally protected wildlife sites (e.g. CWSs), Regionally Important Geological Sites (RIGS) and the Dartmoor priority habitats and species listed in Table 2.1 the development must result in benefits which significantly outweigh its adverse impact on the site; or - e. for Dartmoor priority habitats listed in Table 2.1 which are of non-functional size development must not have a significant adverse impact on the integrity of the local natural network.